Level 2 Certificate in an Introduction to Early Years Education and Care

 Why study this course?

 The aim of this qualification is to prepare learners to work with children between birth and five years, with knowledge of children up to seven years.
-This course is a one year programme, two days per week will be spent in college, for the remaining 3 days you will be allocated a work placement in a Foundation Setting in a local school setting.
-Entry requirements are a GCSE grade D in either Maths or English.
+This course is a one year programme, two days per week will be spent in college, for the remaining three days you will be allocated a work placement in a foundation setting in a local school setting.
+Entry requirements are a GCSE grade 2/3 in Maths and English.
 You will also be required to undertake a DBS check as you will be working with children.
-Whilst studying for this programme you will gain the opportunity to resit Maths and English as current guidelines set by the government require early years workers to have GCSE Maths and English at a C grade or above.
+Whilst studying for this programme you will gain the opportunity to resit Maths and English as current guidelines set by the government require staff who have registered for a qualification since 1 September 2014 to have a suitable level 2 literacy and numeracy qualifications to count towards the EYFS staff:child ratios at level 3, in this case being a level 4 in both Maths and English.

 What will I study?